-The SheetPlanner window has a toolbar where you can quickly access many of the main functions.
+The SheetPlanner toolbar allows you to quickly access many of the main functions.

-- Add: Adds a new row.
-Click the arrow to open a pop-up to choose to add either a new row or a new column before or after the currently selected one.
+- Add: Click + to add a new row.
+Click the arrow to choose to add either a new row or a new column before or after the currently selected one.

 - Indent: Indents the currently selected row.
 This makes the current row subordinate to the one above it.

 - Outdent: Outdents the currently selected row.
 This promotes the current row in the hierarchy.